hbctraining/publication_perfect/lessons/ggplot2_syntax.md

 **Exercise**

-1. The current axis label text defaults to what we gave as input to `geom_point` (i.e the column headers).
-We can change this by **adding additional layers** called `xlab()` and `ylab()` for the x- and y-axis, respectively.
-Add these layers to the current plot such that they match the published figure.
-2. Use the `ggtitle` layer to add the plot title.
+1. Use the `ggtitle` layer to add the plot title.
-3. Increase the size of the plot title to be 1.5 times the default value.
+2. Increase the size of the plot title to be 1.5 times the default value.
-4. Remove the legend by adding a `theme()` layer with the argument `legend.position`.
+3. Remove the legend by adding a `theme()` layer with the argument `legend.position`.
-5. Remove the gridlines by adding another `theme()` layer with the argument `panel.grid`.
+4. Remove the gridlines by adding another `theme()` layer with the argument `panel.grid`.
-6. Add the following new layer to the code chunk `theme(plot.title=element_text(hjust=0.5))`.
+5. Add the following new layer to the code chunk `theme(plot.title=element_text(hjust=0.5))`.
   * What does it change?
   * How many `theme()` layers can be added to a ggplot code chunk, in your estimation?